Disorders of the Thyroid

 Other serious symptoms may include:

 The symptoms of primary hyperparathyroidism may look like other health problems.
-Always talk with your healthcare provider for a diagnosis.
+Always talk with your doctor for a diagnosis.
+There are many other possible causes of a high calcium level.
+These may need to be checked for as well.

 The condition may not have any symptoms or complications.
-Sometimes this problem is found during a routine blood test as part of a physical exam.
+Sometimes a high calcium level is found during a routine blood test as part of a physical exam.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.